Find Grad Schools

 13 Yearly Graduations

 North Carolina A & T State University comes in at #4 on our list of the most popular colleges offering doctor's degrees in other interdisciplinary studies.
 Roughly 12,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $3,540 per year, while in-state graduate students, on average, pay $4,895 per year.
-During the most recent year for which we have data, 13 people received their doctor's degree in other interdisciplinary studies from NC A&T. About 60% of this group were women, and 90% were students from an underrepresented racial-ethnic group.
-Those who complete their doctor's degree in other interdisciplinary studies at North Carolina A & T State University make a median salary of 79,951.
+The average in-state tuition for full-time undergraduates is $3,540 per year, while in-state graduate students, on average, pay $4,745 per year.
+During the most recent year for which we have data, 13 people received their doctor's degree in other interdisciplinary studies from NC A&T. Around 82% of these students were from an underrepresented racial-ethnic group, and 71% were women.

 11 Yearly Graduations